lf-araujo/mighty_make/README.md

 ## Dependencies

 The wall I faced during the process of creating `mighty_make` regarded LaTeX rather complicated package management.
-The coolest mathematician, will still spend a lot of time setting the style of his paper with LaTeX, there is simply no way around this fact.
-How could I possibly convince my colleagues that this is a reasonable way of writing, but that would require the same amount of time as fixing the eventual Word style hindrances?
+The coolest mathematician will use LaTeX but still spends as much time time setting the style of his paper with LaTeX, as with Word, there is simply no way around this fact.
+How could I possibly convince my colleagues in biological sciences that this is a reasonable way of writing, knowing that it would require the same amount of time as fixing the eventual Word style inconsistencies?

-In order to minimize the problem, I tried to bake a method of installing latex and dependencies for the themes using makefile targets (specific commands).
+In order to ameliorate the problem, I tried to include a method of installing a LaTeX distribution, themes and it's dependencies into the tool.
 This caused mighty_make to depend on more software than I wanted it to.
 The dependencies are:

 1. git
 2. subversion